supertree-toolkit/stk/doc/tutorial.rst

 creation software packages.
 Note that paraphyletic taxa are encoded differently.
 For example consider a tree as in figure .

 Rather than include subspecies (we assume you want a species level tree), which would then involve adding subspecies everywhere, you can tell the STK that these taxa should be considered as one.
 We then remove these in the next step.
 We would therefore encode this tree as shown in figure .

+At this point it's worth creating a data summary -- this will allow to to spot data input errors: typos, copy and paste errors, etc. Execute the data summary command and *carefully* check for errors.
+However, it is important not to correct "errors" that exist in the original paper -- these are dealt with later.
+However, the data summary will allow to spot where you might have mistyped a character (CYtb instead of Cytb, for example) or didn't quite copy and paste the taxa correctly (missing the last few characters for example).
+All lists are sorted alphabetically, which makes spotting these kinds of errors relatively straightforward.

 .. todo:: Video of entering data (link to this) and screenshots of the process (from video?)